 Log on to Windows Server as the domain administrator and navigate to C:\Nicole.
 Open Diver.txt.
 Does it seem odd that the administrator of the domain can’t access this file?
 What if this file contained crucial company information that was needed immediately and Nicole was unreachable?
 Click OK in the Notepad window and close Notepad.

 Right-click Diver, click Properties, and click the Security tab.
-The system reminds you that, since you do not even have permission to view the properties of the object, you need to take ownership of the file.
+The system reminds you that, because you do not even have permission to view the properties of the object, you need to take ownership of the file.
 Click the Advanced button, then click Continue.
 Follow the directions on the dialog and click Change.
 In the “Enter the object name to select” box, type Administrators, then click Check Names.
 Click OK, then click Apply.
 Read the Windows Security window, and click OK.
-Close the windows until you get to C:\Nicole, right-click Diver and select Properties.
+Close the windows until you get to C:\Nicole, right-click Diver, and select Properties.
 Click the Security tab.

 Click Edit, click Add, type Domain Admins in the Enter the object name to select box, and click OK.
 In the Diver Properties window, click Advanced, then select Domain Admins and click Edit.
 Click Show advanced permissions.
 If necessary, click to select the boxes for the following items: